arjunmehtaa/SaveTheDish/README.md

 ## Database

-SQLite is used to store, read and edit dishes/recipes locally.
+An SQLite Database is used to store, read and edit dishes/recipes locally.

 ## User Interface